 · #03 Spin-Up Time — – The average spindle spin-up time.
 An increase of the value indicates mechanical wear (for example, increased friction in the bearing) or inadequate power supply (for example, the voltage drops each time the spindle starts to spin up).

 · #05 Reallocated Sectors Count — This attribute represents the number of bad sectors that have been automatically reallocated by the hard drive’s firmware.
 Each time a read/write error is detected, the firmware marks the sector as remapped and transfers data from it to the reserved area.
 The raw value is the total number of reallocated sectors.
 The higher the value, the worse the condition of the platter surface.

 · #07 Seek Error Rate — The rate of seek errors of the magnetic heads.
 An increase of the value indicates a poor condition of the platter surface or a partial failure in the mechanical positioning system.
 It may also be caused by overheating or external vibration (for example, from other hard drives in that computer).

 · #10 Spin-Up Retry Count — The number of repeated spin-up attempts.
 An increase of the value indicates a problem in the hard drive’s mechanical subsystem.

-· #196 Reallocation Event Count — The number of remap operations.
-This attribute represents the total number of attempts to transfer data from bad sectors to the reserved area (which is usually small, just several thousand of sectors).
+· #196 Reallocation Event Count — The number of remapping operations.
+This attribute represents the total number of attempts to transfer data from bad sectors to the reserved area (which is usually small, just several thousand sectors).
 Both successful and unsuccessful attempts are counted.

 · #197 Current Pending Sector Count — The number of “unstable” sectors that have to be remapped due to unrecoverable read errors.
 These sectors have not been marked as “bad” yet, but reading data from them is unreliable (for example, it may take a few attempts).
 Later on, if an unstable sector is read successfully, it will be marked as “good”; otherwise, the hard drive’s firmware will try to remap it.